How the internet shutdown in Kashmir is splintering India’s democracy

 Human rights organizations are fairly unequivocal that internet shutdowns should be perceived as human rights violations.
 After all, the phenomenon of internet blackouts originated from a decidedly undemocratic playbook.
 As Changoiwala wrote, some of the pioneering internet blockades were a response to the anti-government protests that characterized the Arab Spring.

-In 2016, the United Nations made an addition to the Universal Declaration of Human Rights: “Everyone has the right to freedom of opinion and expression; this right includes freedom to … seek, receive and impart information and ideas through any media and regardless of frontiers.”
-India was amongst the countries that opposed the new language, along with the likes of Russia, China, and Saudi Arabia.
+In 2016, the United Nations made an addition to the Universal Declaration of Human Rights: “Everyone has the right to freedom of opinion and expression; this right includes freedom to . . . seek, receive, and impart information and ideas through any media and regardless of frontiers.”
+India was among the countries that opposed the new language, along with the likes of Russia, China, and Saudi Arabia.

 Jan Rydzak, Ranking Digital Rights